High-Protein Peanut Butter Praline Ice Cream (No Churn)

 Jump to:

-You know I’ve been on a bit of a protein ice cream roll.
+You know I’ve been on a bit of a high protein ice cream roll.

 First came chocolate banana.
 Then blueberry swirl.
 Then pistachio.
 Add in a two-ingredient caramel sauce and suddenly I realized I was very far from done.

-It’s also wildly easy to make, which is both a blessing and a warning.
+This ice cream is so wildly easy to make, which is both a gift and a warning!

 Recipe